 Nothing kills the e-commerce mood faster than a poorly designed web page.
 Remember, in most cases, your website is your first impression to your prospects, so dress your website as you would dress yourself.

-Most businesses are smart enough to cover the very basics and avoid poor layouts or color schemes.
+enough to cover the very basics and avoid poor layouts or color schemes.
 Messing up these areas is like leaving your house without pants.
 Everyone is going to notice, and you will be getting attention for all of the wrong reasons.
 The only major difference is that, unlike forgetting your pants, you won’t be remembered by anybody since they will all go elsewhere.

 Covering your basics is essential in any web design process, but some less noticeable areas could still be cramping your website’s style.
 Below we will discuss four areas that could be making your site’s first impression a bad one.

 4 Design Mistakes that Will Make You Look Bad

 Imagine if you went out without wearing shoes.
 Odds are, you would get where you are going, but it would probably be quite painful.
 That’s exactly how users feel about poor navigation.
 If your navigation bar is difficult to find, slow loading, or confusing you are going to have a lot of visitors leaving for a another website in a hurry.

 Clear-Use language that is easy to understand and tells your viewer exactly where the link will be taking them.

 Easy to find-Place the navigation bar somewhere that it is easy to access.
 The top of the page is usually a safe bet, but avoid making the users scroll down the page to find your navigation.